vbmobile/mobile-id-wallet-documentation/README.md

-# mobile-id-documentation
+# mobile-id-wallet-documentation
-This repo contains documentation regarding our MobileID SDK for both Android and iOS with sample applications
+This repo contains documentation regarding our MobileID Wallet SDK for both Android and iOS with sample applications

-# MobileID SDK Documentation
+# MobileID Wallet SDK Documentation

 This repo will be used to store mkdocs project.